ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 To place a host from a VMware vSAN cluster in maintenance mode, complete the following steps:
 1. Review the three options provided in the VMware vSphere Web Client: **Ensure accessibility**, **Full data migration**, and **No data migration**.
 2. Select the **Ensure accessibility** option.
-3. If failures occur, complete the process using the **Full data migration** option.
+3. If failures occur, complete the process by using the **Full data migration** option.
 For more information, see [Place a member of vSAN cluster in maintenance mode](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.virtualsan.doc/GUID-521EA4BC-E411-47D4-899A-5E0264469866.html){: external}.
 4. If you experience problems, [contact IBM support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) for assistance.

 ## Can I add static routes on my ESXi servers to mount storage from other locations?